 Key Considerations for an Outside Fireplace Design

 Deciding on the best location for a freestanding outside fireplace on this Leesburg, Virginia, property was tricky.
-As with any landscape design plan that includes outdoor fireplace or fire pit features, location is a critical consideration.
+As with any landscape design plan that includes an outdoor fireplace or fire pit features, location is a critical consideration.

 Key considerations for siting an outdoor fireplace or fire pit always include: